utstikkar/IntroPythonForDS/README.md

 #### Sublime2
 A general-purpose text editor that works on all systems.
 There are many plugins for Python available.
 There are a free and a commercial version available.

-#### Atom
+#### Visual Studio Code
-The Open Source cousin of Sublime2.
+The Open Source cousin of Sublime2, similar to Atom.

 #### PyCharm
 PyCharm is probably the most luxurious IDE for Python.
 It contains tons of functions that are a superset of all the above.
 PyCharm is a great choice for bigger Python projects.
+Free for non-commercial use.

 #### Notepad++
 If you must use a text editor on Windows to edit Python code, refuse to use anything worse than **Notepad++**.